webinista/webinista-wreadit/README.md

 3. Run `composer install`.
 4. Run `npm install`.
 5. Run `npm run start` to start a development server.

+Don't forget to activate the plugin from your WordPress dashboard.

 As of now, this project uses the [@wordpress/scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) package.
 Consult its documentation for more instructions, or read the `package.json` file.